 1950S – 1980S – PROTECTING CORPORATE ASSETS

 The business that would become Imation was born of 3M innovation in the 1950s, at the dawn of the computer age.
-A pioneer in the development of the first reel-to-reel data storage tape, Imation technology was for decades the standard in increasingly high-capacity data cartridges that protected and archived the most critical information.
+A pioneer in the development of the first reel-to-reel data storage tape, Imation (formerly 3M) technology was for decades the standard in increasingly high-capacity data cartridges that protected and archived the most critical information.

 As the digital revolution took hold in the 1980s, Imation half-inch tape cartridges became the media of choice for the massive tape libraries that today form the backbone of modern data centers.
 Imation remains the leader in magnetic tape media today.
 We work with development partners like IBM and Oracle to increase capacity, speed of data storage and access, and reliability to meet this unending data storage demand.